 Lit up in neon, You are the Prime Minister becomes an empowering invitation to take up the title role in a fantasy fiction.
 The statement is the start of a longer question drawn from a real scholarship exam for thirteen-year-old boys entering Eton College, an elite school that educated 19 of Britains prime ministers and 12 members of the current government.
 In response to this question, each young candidate is required to argue for the necessary and moral use of military force against civilian protesters, at his command.
-The examination question was leaked to the public by activists in 2011, the same year that riots spread across the UK in response to the fatal shooting of 29-year-old Mark Duggan by police investigating gun crime in the black community.
+The examination question was leaked to the public by activists in 2011, the same year that riots spread across the UK in response to the fatal shooting of 29-year-old Mark Duggan by police.

 The Museum of Non Participation sign acts both as a verb and a noun, a doing and a naming of the temporary and nomadic site of this Museum.
 Text as image, image as text, text as action.
 The sign invokes a language of resistance that questions our paradoxical, contemporary condition of participation and withdrawal.
 Its literal reading juxtaposes the Roman English and popular Urdu translation larta lucki ka ajib ghar, which when translated back into English reads: "the house of the unexpected.
 Thus hidden within both the language and the sign itself is praxis of intervention and disruption.